 When you compare Sir Walter to Nullarbor Couch, you’ll find there are multiple differences between the two turf varieties.
-For example, a Nullarbor lawn needs more attention when it comes to mowing and fertilising where a Sir Walter lawn is extremely low maintenance, needing little mowing and fertilising throughout the year.
+For example, a Nullarbor lawn needs more attention when it comes to mowing and fertilising whereas a Sir Walter lawn is extremely low maintenance, needing little mowing and fertilising throughout the year.

 Sir Walter is also stronger when it comes to combating weed and pests.
 Due to its tight growth habit, you’ll come close to never finding a pesky weed in your lawn.
 With higher weed and pest resistance ratings, the buffalo variety is much more sustainable compared to the couch turf.

 A Sir Walter lawn will still thrive in both shady and hot conditions, where the Nullarbor isn’t as accustomed to shade or heated drought conditions.
 This means you’ll find your Sir Walter lawn will flourish better throughout the year compared to a lawn installed with Nullarbor Couch.